oroinc/documentation/user/back-office/system/configuration/commerce/sales/contacts.rst

      If:

      .. image:: /user/img/system/config_commerce/sales/DontDisplayInfoAdmin.png
+        :alt: Selecting the Don't Display Contact Info option in the Available User Options section in the system configuration

      Then:

      .. image:: /user/img/system/config_commerce/sales/DontDisplayInfoSalesRep.png
+        :alt: The related user contact configuration settings

    * **Use User Profile Data** -- allow setting the option of user profile details to be displayed.